Swayam-Prakash-Bhuyan/SREDailyChallenge/challenge15.md

 **Ping works, but HTTP fails**
 Run python3 -m http.server 8080 in one namespace/VM.
 From another, ping works but block TCP port 8080 using iptables.
-👉 Mimics: “Why I can ping the server but the website isn’t loading?”
+👉 Mimics: "Why I can ping the server but the website isn't loading?"

 **Solution:**